eddiecarrascojr/pytorch-recipes/README.md

 Summary: Use a real-world dataset (e.g., from Kaggle or UCI) to predict house prices, credit risk, or customer churn.
 Skills: Handling missing data, feature engineering, neural networks for tabular data, model interpretability.

-Bonus: Compare your model to XGBoost or LightGBM results.
+Bonus: Compare your model to XGBoost.

 ## 4. Image-to-Image Translation with GANs
 Summary: Train a Pix2Pix or CycleGAN model to convert sketches to colored images, day to night, or maps to satellite photos.
 Skills: GANs, image processing, model training stability, creative applications.

 ## 5. Time Series Forecasting
-Summary: Forecast stock prices, energy consumption, or weather trends using a combination of LSTM, CNN, or Transformer models.
+Summary: Forecast stock prices trends using a combination of LSTM and Prophet.
 Skills: Time series preprocessing, sequential modeling, PyTorch DataLoaders for sequences.